Monday, February 28, 2011

 Friday, February 18, 2011

-Vicente Padilla on uncertain role: “It's all the same, no?
+Vicente Padilla on uncertain role: âIt's all the same, no?
 You're just ... - msnbc.com

-Last year the Dodgers surprisingly tabbed Vicente Padilla as their Opening Day starter, but this year he's not even slated for a spot in the rotation after re-signing for $2 million in guaranteed money.
-Padilla can also earn a ton of money in ...
+Vicente Padilla on uncertain role: âIt's all the same, no?
+You're just ... msnbc.com Last year the Dodgers surprisingly tabbed Vicente Padilla as their Opening Day starter, but this year he's not even slated for a spot in the rotation after re-signing for $2 million in guaranteed money.
+Padilla can also earn a ton of money in ... |

 Tuesday, February 15, 2011